 I say this not to be morbid, but to point out how context matters in the assessment of value.

-What I produce may be inherently valuable to some, but not to others.
-My writing may roll off the back of those who don’t need it, or want it, or find value in it, while for others, it may prove to be a lifeline.
+What I produce may be valuable to some, but not to others.
+My writing may roll off the back of those who don’t need it, or want it, or find novelty in it, while for others it may prove to be a lifeline.
 Exactly what they needed at that moment.
 This is true of many things, not just writing.
 Not just air.

 The question, then, is for whom might your work be of incredible worth?
-For whom does the slant of value relativity work in your favor, and theirs?
+For whom does the balance of value-arbitrage work in your favor, and theirs?
 Where does context conspire to make what you have to offer more valuable than it might be elsewhere, and how might you adjust how you work to provide more of it to the people who really, truly find value in it?

-Looking at things from a different angle, though, and determining where our efforts might be better applied, and for whom, can allow us to continue creating, while also, potentially, helping those who’re struggling to catch their breath.
+Looking at things from a different angle and determining where our efforts might be better applied, and for whom, allows us to create, while also helping those who’re struggling to catch their breath.